Urban Marathons Rhythms, Places, Mobilities

-Inspired by theoretical debates about embodied and multi-sensuous mobilities, social and material practices, and urban rhythms, this book explores the characteristics of marathon running as a bodily practice, on the one hand, and marathon training and events as unique places, on the other.
+Inspired by theoretical debates about embodied and multi-sensuous mobilities, social and material practices, and urban rhythms, this book explores the characteristics of marathon running as a bodily practice on the one hand and, on the other, marathon training grounds and events as unique places.
 This account takes marathon running seriously, using sociological and geographical theory to understand the practice in and of itself.
-Based on original empirical research and accessible to readers, taking them to training sessions in Copenhagen and to marathons in Tokyo, Kyoto, Berlin, Frankfurt, Valencia and Copenhagen, it draws out the globalised, codified and generic nature of marathon practices and design, and yet also brings out the significant local differences.
-The book examines in ethnographic detail how marathon practices and places are produced by various materialities, cultural scripts, experts, runners, and spectators, and practiced in embodied, multi-sensuous, and ‘emplaced’ ways by ordinary runners.
+Based on original empirical research and accessible to readers, taking them to training sessions in Copenhagen and to marathons in Tokyo, Kyoto, Berlin, Frankfurt, Valencia and Copenhagen, it draws out the globalised, codified and generic nature of marathon practices and design, yet also brings out the significant local differences.
+The book examines in ethnographic detail how marathon practices and places are produced by various materialities, cultural scripts, experts, runners and spectators, and practiced in embodied, multi-sensuous and ‘emplaced’ ways by ordinary runners.
 It develops a sociological practice approach to marathon running and geographical understanding of marathon places and rhythms.
 It demonstrates that marathon running is of broad interest because it calls for and allows lively and expressive ways of conducting and writing research and understanding the becoming of bodies, the intertwining of biological and mechanical rhythms, and the eventful potential of streets.

 1. Introduction 2.
-Theorizing running: corporeal mobile practices and mobile places 3.
-Running methods: Lively (auto)ethnographies and energising the rhythm analyst 4.
-Innovating new aspirations: The birth of ‘ordinary’ marathon practices and extraordinary marathons 5.
+Theorizing running: Corporeal mobile practices and mobile places 3.
+Running methods: Lively ethnographies and energising the rhythm analyst 4.
+Innovating new aspirations: The birth of ordinary marathon practices and extraordinary marathons 5.
 Materialities of marathon running: Designing practices and places 6.
-Preparatory rhythms and everyday training grounds 7.
+Preparatory rhythms: Everyday running and training grounds 7.
 Dramatic race rhythms 8.
 Atmospheric sensations and places 9.
 Conclusion